Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: Correlation with Human Evaluators

 \section{Correlation with Human Evaluators}

-We use our retrained \texttt{retrain-comet-da} model to score all systems that are part of the WMT 2020 metrics shared task evaluation \citep{mathur-etal-2020-results}.\footnote{We run the \texttt{run\_ref\_metrics.sh} script provided at \url{https://drive.google.com/drive/folders/1n_alr6WFQZfw4dcAmyxow4V8FC67XD8p}} Then, we use the official evaluation script\footnote{\url{https://github.com/WMT-Metrics-task/wmt20-metrics}} from the WMT 2020 shared task to compute the system-level Pearson correlation for our retrained model.
+We use our retrained \texttt{retrain-comet-da} models to score all systems that are part of the WMT 2020 metrics shared task evaluation \citep{mathur-etal-2020-results}.\footnote{We run the \texttt{run\_ref\_metrics.sh} script provided at \url{https://drive.google.com/drive/folders/1n_alr6WFQZfw4dcAmyxow4V8FC67XD8p}} Then, we use the official evaluation script\footnote{\url{https://github.com/WMT-Metrics-task/wmt20-metrics}} from the WMT 2020 shared task to compute the system-level Pearson correlation for our retrained models.
 The results can be seen in Table \ref{tab:corr}.
-We also ensure that evaluation setup results in the same scores as in the WMT 2020 publication \citep{mathur-etal-2020-results} when we use \texttt{wmt20-comet-da} instead of \texttt{retrain-comet-da} to score the systems.
-For most language pairs, the two models reach an almost identical correlation with human assessments.
+We also ensure that evaluation setup results in the same scores as in the WMT 2020 publication \citep{mathur-etal-2020-results} when we use \texttt{wmt20-comet-da} to score the systems.
+For most language pairs, all models reach an almost identical correlation with human assessments.